aumChauhan/MaterialUIKit/DOCUMENTATION.md

 ## `MUIDialogSheet`

-`MUIAlert` provides a convenient way to present a MaterialUI style dialog sheet over the current view.
+`MUIDialogSheet` provides a convenient way to present a MaterialUI style dialog sheet over the current view.

 `.mUIDialogSheet()` is an extension to the `View` protocol in SwiftUI, offering a modifier that can be applied to any view.
 This modifier presents a MaterialUI style dialog sheet.